marty-oehme/papis-bbt-formatter/README.md

 ---

-For now this plugin is a rather simple adaption from [this](https://github.com/hrdl-github/papis/commit/b9b9c6eaa3de159e1b210174ef49e90a89271eb8) commit, turned into an installable papis plugin and extended slightly.
+This plugin is a fairly simple adaption from [this](https://github.com/hrdl-github/papis/commit/b9b9c6eaa3de159e1b210174ef49e90a89271eb8) commit, turned into an installable papis plugin and extended a bit.

 If you spot a bug or have an idea feel free to open an issue.\
 I might be slow to respond but will consider them all!